The Islet of Filfla

 Filfla is a minuscule islet some 5 kilometres away from the island of Malta’s coast.
 Today this islet is a natural reserve.
 With a circumference of only 800 metres, this little island's history is somewhat intriguing.

 In 1856, it was hit by a very strong earthquake and it is said that half of the islet perished under sea.
 This included a chapel that was built in a cave, where mass used to be held for fishermen that happened to be fishing in the area.

-Up until 1971, the islet was used as a target practice by the English navy.
+Up until 1971, the islet was used as a target practice by the British Royal Navy.

 Surrounded by 60 metres high cliffs, it is nowadays prohibited to lay foot on the island.

 The island’s eco system is quite distinct from that of the Mediterranean island of Malta, its sister